Odysseus: Television and film

-The actors who have portrayed Odysseus in feature films include Kirk Douglas in the Italian Ulysses (1955), John Drew Barrymore in The Trojan Horse (1961), Piero Lulli in The Fury of Achilles (1962), and Sean Bean in Troy (2004).
+The actors who have portrayed Odysseus in feature films include Kirk Douglas in the Italian Ulysses (1955), John Drew Barrymore in The Trojan Horse (1961), Piero Lulli in The Fury of Achilles (1962), George Clooney in O Brother, Where Art Thou?
+(2000), Sean Bean in Troy (2004), and Ralph Fiennes in The Return (2024).
+He is set to be played by Matt Damon in the upcoming 2026 film.

 In TV miniseries he has been played by Bekim Fehmiu in L'Odissea (1968), Armand Assante in The Odyssey (1997), and by Joseph Mawle in Troy: Fall of a City (2018).

 Ulysses 31 is a French-Japanese animated television series (1981) that updates the Greek mythology of Odysseus to the 31st century.

 Music

+The opera Ulysse ou le beau périple (1961) by Henri Tomasi.

-The British group Cream recorded the song "Tales of Brave Ulysses" in 1967 and the 2002 the U.S. progressive metal band Symphony X released a 24-minute adaption of the tale on their album The Odyssey.
+The British group Cream recorded the song "Tales of Brave Ulysses" in 1967.

 Suzanne Vega's song "Calypso" from 1987 album Solitude Standing shows Odysseus from Calypso's point of view, and tells the tale of him coming to the island and his leaving.

+The American progressive metal band Symphony X released a 24-minute adaptation of the tale on their 2002 album The Odyssey.